isacciobota/SHARPE/README.md

 ## Summary

-* We propose a new dual-stream architecture calledSHARPE, based on state-space models (SSMs), designed for 3D Human Pose Estimation.
+* We propose a new dual-stream architecture called SHARPE, based on state-space models (SSMs), designed for 3D Human Pose Estimation.
 We consider it an alternative to hybrid and Transformer based architectures, addressing their issues with processing long input sequences.
 * The network is designed to be scalable.
 It can be easily adapted to meet different needs: having better accuracy but with the disadvantage being slower and having more parameters, or having lower accuracy but with the advantage of being lightweight (fast and fewer parameters).
 * The model achieves state-of-the-art results on MPI-INF3DHP and Human36M, popular datasets for 3D Human Pose Estimation.
-It does this while having fewer parameters than it’s predecessors
+It does this while having fewer parameters than it’s predecessors.

 ## Architecture